Crataco/ai-guide/guide/settings.md

 - **Temperature:** 0.7 - 1.0, depending on the results you get from the model
 - **Repetition penalty:** 1.1 - 1.2, depending on the results you get from the model
 - **top-p:** 0.85
-#### Chat / Roleplay / Storywriting #2 (Mirostat; the guide author uses this for chatting and roleplaying)
+#### Chat / Roleplay / Storywriting #2 (Mirostat) - Good for chat and roleplay.
 - **Temperature:** 0.7 - 1.0.
 Start at 1.0.
 The author hasn't noticed temperature make much of an impact, but it seems other users have.
 - **Repetition penalty:** 1.1 - 1.2.
-Start at 1.1 and change it depending on whether or not you deal with repetition.
+Start at 1.1, but you can try raising it if you deal with repetition.
 - **mirostat_mode:** 2.
 - **mirostat_tau:** 3.0 - 5.0.
-Author currently uses 4.0.
-Lower is more coherent and higher is more diverse.
+According to llama.cop's description, lower is more coherent and higher is more diverse.
 - **mirostat_eta:** 0.1 - 0.4.
-Author is currently testing 0.4, noticing it gives some pretty creative results.
-They have heard (and noticed) that 0.1 is too predictable and 0.3+ going off-topic/derailing stories, but 0.4 (previously 0.15) was used in [another guide](https://rentry.org/freellamas) and there are users okay with a higher eta value.
+Depends on what you need.
+0.1 feels boring but doesn't require much hand-holding.
+0.3+ feels more creative at the cost of inconsistencies occurring more often, which you'll need to regenerate or edit out.